ParsMaioris/FilmFusionAPI/README.md

 ## Features

-- **Controllers**: Includes various controllers such as MoviesController, ReviewsController, and GenresController, catering to different aspects of movie data.
+- **Controllers**: Includes various controllers such as MoviesController, CreatorsController, and GenresController, catering to different aspects of movie data.
 - **External API Integration**: Utilizes the MovieDB API for fetching movie-related data.
 - **API Key Management**: Implements .NET Secrets for secure API key and access token management.